salilk/jRainmaker/README.md

 ##How to use ?

-* Declaring an instance of RainMaker
+* Declare an instance of RainMaker

                 String apiKey = "Your api key goes here";
                 RainMaker maker = new RainMaker(apiKey);